Whether you’ve got a minute, a month or more, if you’re looking for the best things to do around Perth we’re here to help.

 Savour a bougie night at the State Buildings

-We may be just simple folk, but we certainly enjoy the finer things in life every now and then – and if you’re going for bougie, State Buildings has got you covered.
-The Buildings are home to a stunning assortment of luxurious wining, dining, retail and more – whether it’s browsing the wares of Edicole or Lessons, lunch at Post or Petition, an evening drink at Beer Corner or Poole’s Temple or a six course tasting menu at Wildflower.
+The State Buildings are home to a stunning assortment of luxurious wining, dining, retail and more – whether it’s browsing the wares of Edicole or Lessons, lunch at Post or Petition, an evening drink at Beer Corner or Poole’s Temple or a six course tasting menu at Wildflower.
 Obviously, the only way to round out this day is with a stay at COMO The Treasury (and a visit to the Shambhala Urban Escape, of course).

 Venture into the ‘burbs for the best Bánh Mì